espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 		```
 	- As an end result of this command:
 		- Wi-Fi station interface of ESP peripheral will be connected to an external AP
-		- `ethsta0` interface will be up and ESP32's MAC address will be assigned to it
+		- `ethsta0` interface will be up and ESP's MAC address will be assigned to it
 		- DHCP lease will be set up.

 ##### Note: